Maikon Bonani: College career

 During his days in Lake Wales High School, he played both in junior and senior category as one of the main kickers with his personal best longest shot at a distance of 55 yards.
 In 2007, a Florida-based journal, the Lakeland Ledger, named him the male athlete of the year.
 He also got recognized as the football player of the year, the same year.
 After high school, he opted to study at University of South Florida.
-He also dabbled in tennis for three years.

 Professional career

 Bonani signed with the Tennessee Titans on May 10, 2013, as an undrafted free agent.
+He competed with veteran Rob Bironas during training camp.
 On August 26, 2013, he was waived by the Titans.

+After the release of Bironas during the 2014 offseason, Bonani was re-signed by the Titans and competed with undrafted rookie Travis Coons to be the team's new kicker for the 2014 season.
+He was released for a second time on August 30, 2014.